marciopocebon/mit-opencourseware-cs/standalone-studying/searching-algorithms/README.md

-# run the benchmarcks:
+# running the benchmarcks:
 ```
 $ python benchmarking.py
 ```
-It will run all search algorithms and output the testing result to the file "search-benchmarking.txt"
+It will run all search algorithms and output the testing result into the file "search-benchmarking.txt"